 Ralph Griswold came to the University of Arizona to start the Department of Computer Science in 1971.
 In the last 50 years, the department has become a world-class department.
-View a short message from Professor and Interim Department Head, David Lowenthal, inviting you to explore our web pages commemorating our 50 years of CS @ UA.
+View a short message from Professor and former Interim Department Head, David Lowenthal, inviting you to explore our web pages commemorating our 50 years of CS @ UA.

 Read our 50 Years of Computer Science: 1971-2021 special alumni issue.